logto-io/docs/versioned_docs/version-1.x/docs/recipes/configure-connectors/social-connector/custom-social-connector-with-standard-protocols.md

 ## Configure steps

-To add a new standard connector in Logto Console, navigate to “**Connector > Social connectors**” and click the “**Add Social Connector**” button.
+To add a new standard connector in Logto Console, navigate to “**Connector > Social connectors**” and click the “**Add social connector**” button.
 Then Select the desired social connector type in the Modal that appears and click the “**Next**” button.

 **Each standard connector can create multiple social connectors!**